ankitchadha/Mist-Switch-Specific-Config/README.md

 2. Jinja2 template reads the yaml file and prepares Junos config
 3. Python uses this config and makes an API call to Mist Cloud
 4. Mist Cloud stores the config, and pushes it down to the Juniper switch
+5. Script is idempotent
+6. Script is additive, exisitng switch-specific-commands are not overwritten

 ## Usage
 0. Claim/Adopt EX switch on Mist cloud